vedph/cadmus-migration-v2/docs/rendering/rendition.md

 When exporting into files, usually the entry point is represented by an **item ID collector**, which collects the IDs of all the matching items in their order.
 This is used to filter and order the items for export; currently, we just have a single [builtin collector](collectors).

+Data are thus processed one item after another.
+Each item is handled by an **item composer**, which orchestrates all the components used in the rendering pipelines.
+Additionally, a simple data model, the rendering context, is shared across most of the components.
+The general flow is thus:

+1. the item collector provides item IDs filtered and sorted as required.
+2. for each ID, the corresponding item is loaded.
+3. optionally, one or more context suppliers are used to inject from the item additional metadata into the rendering context.
-From items data, two different processes are defined for rendering layered texts and any other part.
-Layered texts require a more complex pipeline, because additional logic is required to flatten multiple layers of structured annotations into some target format, like TEI, HTML, etc. An **item composer** orchestrates all the components used in these pipelines.
+4. according to the rendering type, textual or non-textual, two different branches are followed.
+Layered texts in fact require a more complex pipeline, because additional logic is required to flatten multiple layers of structured annotations into some target format, like TEI, HTML, etc.

 ### Non-Textual

 This rendering uses a single part as its source, and renders some of its data using a **JSON renderer** component.

-A JSON renderer component takes JSON (representing any Cadmus data object: part, fragment, or item), and renders it into some text-based format, like HTML, XML, etc. In Figure 1, you can see that a JSON renderer picked from a set of available renderers can be used to produce some text-based output from a Cadmus part, whatever its type.
+A JSON renderer component gets some JSON code representing any Cadmus data object (part, fragment, or item), and renders it into some text-based format, like HTML, XML, etc. In Figure 1, you can see that a JSON renderer picked from a set of available renderers can be used to produce some text-based output from a Cadmus part, whatever its type.

 The JSON renderer or the text block renderer may also use a set of **renderer filters**.
 Such filters are executed in the order they are defined for each renderer, just after its rendition completes.
 Each filter has a specific task, often general enough to be reused in other renderers.